kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 * Pod P is being considered for Node N.
 * Pod Q is running on another Node in the same zone as Node N.
-* Pod P has anti-affinity with Pod Q.
+* Pod P has pod affinity with Pod Q.
-* There are no other cases of anti-affinity between Pod P and other Pods in the zone.
+* There are no other cases of affinity or anti-affinity between Pod P and other Pods in the zone.
-* In order to schedule Pod P on Node N, Pod Q should be preempted, but scheduler does not perform cross-node preemption.
+* In order to schedule Pod P on Node N, Pod Q can be preempted (and potentially scheduled on N latert on), but scheduler does not perform cross-node preemption.
 So, Pod P will be deemed unschedulable on Node N.

-If Pod Q were removed from its Node, the anti-affinity violation would be gone, and Pod P could possibly be scheduled on Node N.
+If Pod Q were removed from its Node, the pod affinity violation would be gone, and Pod P could possibly be scheduled on Node N.

 We may consider adding cross Node preemption in future versions if we find an